jkulton/www/README.md

 # www

-A web speed dial in your terminal
+A speed dial for your browser, in your terminal

 ## Install